Jbpin17/Getting-and-Cleaning-Data-Final-Project/README.md

 Getting and Cleaning Data Course Project

-Project theme: Getting and Cleaning Wearables Computing Data One of the most exciting areas in all of data science right now is wearable computing - see for example this article .
+Project theme: Getting and Cleaning Wearables Computing Data

+One of the most exciting areas in all of data science right now is wearable computing - see for example this article.
 Companies like Fitbit, Nike, and Jawbone Up are racing to develop the most advanced algorithms to attract new users.
 The data linked to from the course website represent data collected from the accelerometers from the Samsung Galaxy S smartphone.

 The Data
-Data Zip File: UCI Machine Learning Repo
+Data Zip File: UCI Machine Learning [Repo](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)

 Data Description: [link](https://archive.ics.uci.edu/dataset/240/human+activity+recognition+using+smartphones)